|Important information for the academic session|

 - Anonymous Marking (AM) for all summatively-assessed coursework is the norm across DMU.
 This can be managed via a paper-based cover-sheet or curriculum teams may wish to opt-out of AM after talking to the Chair of their PMB.
 There is no requirement for staff to manage AM through e-assessment.
 However, there are three on-line solutions available for staff, which are detailed at: https://celt.our.dmu.ac.uk/anonymous-marking-for-eassessment-the-staff-guide

-- Both Blackboard and Web 2.0 tools, like blogs and wikis, can engage students in the assessment process though personal ownership of feedback, and self-and peer-assessment.
+- Both Blackboard and online tools such as blogs and wikis, can engage students in the assessment process though personal ownership of feedback, and self-and peer-assessment.
 However, clear links should be made between assessment modes (diagnostic, formative and summative), the technologies that support them and expectations of students.

-- Where staff use Blackboard or a non-DMU, web-hosted application to deliver summative assessment, the following issues should be addressed for both on- and off-campus students.
+- Where staff use Blackboard or an approved non-DMU, web-hosted application to deliver summative assessment, the following issues should be addressed for both on- and off-campus students.

 - Students should be given opportunities to familiarise themselves with the interface to be used.